Southbank suburb profile

 Southbank property market performance

-Units in Southbank are taking a median of 55 days to sell, indicating a moderate demand.
-The rental market for units has seen a slight increase, with average rents rising by 2.9% to $700, while house rents remain unchanged at $650, reflecting a stable rental environment.
+Units are moving at a moderate pace, with a median of 49 days on the market, reflecting steady demand.
+The rental market for units has seen a slight increase, with average rents rising by 2.9% to $700, while house rents have remained unchanged at $665, suggesting a stable rental environment.

 | Houses | Units | |